Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - make search bar POP out visually more
 - make sure search bar will filter groups that ONLY contain the input letter, meaning you dont need to type in any kind of order to get specific group
+- remove "description" from the group creation modal
 - when adding new group, simplify as much as possible, remove selecting budget and expense when CREATING new group
 - make clicking on group image also takes you to that group id page
+- add a nice modal for removing a group instead of just an alert
+- when creating a group, when modal is opened make the input field at focus state immediately